aZerato/Shaker/README.md

 - The [Unit Of Work (UnitOfWork / UoW) Pattern](https://martinfowler.com/eaaCatalog/unitOfWork.html) add transactions for the resolution of concurrency problems (shaker.data.core.IUnitOfWork).

-- The [Repository Pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx) add a layer between DbSet (return IQueryable) with UoW and the data used in "Domain" layer.
+- The [Repository Pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx) add a layer between DbSet (return IQueryable) and the data used in "Domain" layer.
 Queryable manipulation is sensible, a Repository return an Enumerable or an Entity. (shaker.data.core.Repository)